 Enrolling in Tennessee Health Insurance

 Tennessee residents use the federal Marketplace at Heathcare.gov to enroll in Obamacare plans.
-Nearly 200,500 residents signed up during the 2020 Open Enrollment Period (OEP),5 which was extended to December 18, 2019.
-For the past few years, the OEP ran from November 1 to December 15.
+Over 212,000 residents signed up during the 2021 Open Enrollment Period (OEP),5 which was extended to December 15, 2020.
+OEP runs from November 1 to January 15.
 Outside of the OEP, you can only get Obamacare if you have a qualifying life event.

 Who Offers Health Insurance in Tennessee?